lsrp-sgo/lsrp-sgo.github.io/README.md

 ### Notice
 Not for reproduction, reuse, or "high-inspiration".
-Use of the source code to host content geared at defameing, defrauding, or demarking credile LSRP or LSRP's SGO Sites is STRICTLY prohibited & will result in a blacklist of use of LSRP Services.
+Use of the source code to host content geared at defaming, defrauding, or demarking credible LSRP (Liberty State Roleplay) and it's subservices or LSRP's SGO Sites is STRICTLY prohibited & will result in a blacklist of use of LSRP Services.
 Using the source code to manipulate bugs or exploit systems is also strictly banned.